Swiss offer military bunkers as art storage answer

 But disused bunkers in Switzerland, the epicentre of the art storage world thanks to the country's expertise in discreetly looking after the assets of the rich, offer a ready-made alternative that is already being exploited.

-"People have been talking about this for some time," said Robert Read, fine art underwriter at Bermuda-based Hiscox (HSX.L), the world's second-biggest art insurer.
+"People have been talking about this for some time," said Robert Read, fine art underwriter at Bermuda-based Hiscox, the world's second-biggest art insurer.

 "It would make very suitable storage."